SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 the elements to be tested.
 Basically, a UI map is a repository of test script objects that correspond to UI elements of the application being tested.

-What makes a UI map heplful?
+What makes a UI map helpful?
 Its primary purpose for making test script management much easier.
 When a locator needs to be edited, there is a central location for easily finding that object, rather than having to search through test script code.
 Also, it allows changing the Identifier in a single place, rather than having to make the change in multiple